DavidRickmann/Portfolio/content/authors/admin/_index.md

 ---

 David Rickmann is a Data Scientist with 15 years experience working with UK Transportation data.
-David has worked on projects with every major transport in the UK (Thameslink, Crossrail, HS2, Heathrow).
+David has worked on every recent major transport project in the UK (Thameslink, Crossrail, HS2, Heathrow).